zeek/spicy/doc/autogen/types/stream-view.rst

     Searches *needle* inside the view's content.
 Returns a tuple of a boolean and an iterator.
-If *needle* was found, the boolean will be true and the iterator will point to its first occurance.
+If *needle* was found, the boolean will be true and the iterator will point to its first occurrence.
 If *needle* was not found, the boolean will be false and the iterator will point to the last position so that everything before that is guaranteed to not contain even a partial match of *needle* (in other words: one can